MinaProtocol/mina/frontend/mina-signer/README.md

-# Mina Signer SDK
+# Mina Signer

-This is a NodeJS client SDK that allows you to sign transactions and strings using Mina's keypairs for various specified networks.
+This is a NodeJS SDK that allows you to sign strings, payments, and delegations using Mina's key pairs for various specified networks.

 # Install